mtconnect/ros_mtconnect_2/README.md

      There should be a file `Pipfile` here

 5. `pipenv install -d`

+6. `pipenv shell`

+	This will launch the pip environment in the terminal

+7. `pip install transitions doublex requests mock mamba`

+8. Open a new terminal and in that terminal type:

+	`killall pipenv`

-6. `gedit  ~/.bashrc`
+9. `gedit  ~/.bashrc`

-7. Add this line to the bottom:
+10. Add this line to the bottom:

     `export PYTHONPATH=\$PYTHONPATH:/usr/lib/python2.7/dist-packages`